YaraSco/mlazure-project-2/starter_files/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

+When we configure AutoML in the Jupyter Notebook, we add another parameter "Enable ONNX compatible models" as True.
+This parameter let us save the model in ONNX format, so that we can export it later.